emu-wg/teap-errata/section-4-2-11.md

-   The Intermediate-Result TLV provides support for acknowledged intermediate Success and Failure messages between multiple inner EAP methods or basic password authentication.
+   The Intermediate-Result TLV provides support for acknowledged intermediate Success and Failure messages for inner EAP authentication methods and basic password authentication.
    An Intermediate-Result TLV indicating success
    MUST be accompanied by a Crypto-Binding TLV.
 The optional TLVs associated with this TLV are provided for future extensibility to